pharo-ai/linear-models-posts/understanding-linear-regression.md

 ## Simple Example: Predicting the Price of a House Based on its Area

 We start with the simple example of estimating the price of a house that is put on sale.
-In practice, many factors can influence the price: area, number of rooms, floor, distance from the city center, neighbourhood, distance from the metro, market economy, etc.
+In practice, many factors can influence the price: area, number of rooms, floor, distance from the city center, neighborhood, distance from the metro, market economy, etc.
 But in this simple example, we will be only considering one factor: the area of a house.
 We start with a trivial assumption: houses with small area are cheaper than houses with large area.
 Our goal is to find a mathematical expression that would allow us to estimate as well as we can the price of the house based only on its area.